 The ever-present panoramic sea and mountain views are constant reminders that our environment demands protection.

-The Station Seychelles is the only "RESPONSIBLE TRAVELLER" hotel in Seychelles, an exemplary model of reducing, recycling and reusing.
+The Station Seychelles is an exemplary model of reducing, recycling and reusing.

 All rooms are naturally ventilated with quiet, efficient overhead fans to reduce the impact on the environment of our small and delicate island.
 We heat our water with solar energy and collect and distribute rainwater for our gardens and for refilling the pool.